mmbman/Katagiri/jewel-mirror-awareness.md

 > But when alone I proceed through myself,
 > Wherever I go I meet him.
 > Now he is not other than myself, yet I am not he.
-> Only if you understand this will you unite with the Tathägata.
+> Only if you understand this will you unite with the Tathāgata.

 If you want to seek the truth you cannot search for it outwardly.
 If you do, the truth will become more and more remote from you.
 The more you conceptualize, the more you try to achieve objective and rational understanding, the more complex and distant the truth will become.
 But in fact the truth is really very simple.